Aggregate and visualize

 The cumulative number of cases can be calculated using the

-function from an incidence2
+incidence2::cumulate() function on an

-and visualized, as in the example below.
+incidence2 object and visualized it, as in the example

 R